gohanko/yiikuochong.com/content/posts/reverse-engineering-hi-hive-community/index.md

 ![Image of configuration for a React Native library](./images/reactnative_proof.png "Image of configuration for a React Native library")

-Which upon further investigation, it appears that this library was used: https://github.com/zo0r/react-native-push-notification, which is a React Native library for push notifications.
+Which upon further investigation, it appears that this was the library used: https://github.com/zo0r/react-native-push-notification.
+It's a React Native library.

 ## Checking for presence of `index.android.bundle`